 Part 1:

-- Put shortening in bowl of stand mixer and gradually add powdered sugar.
+- Put shortening in the bowl of a stand mixer and gradually add powdered sugar.
 Beat about 5 minutes until mixture is very creamy and fluffy.
-Set this aside.
+Set this aside.2 ½ cups shortening, 1 lb. powdered sugar (sifted)

 Part 2:

 - Combine both mixtures and beat together for another 8 minutes.
-When finished, use a rubber spatula to down beat a little to remove some of the air bubbles.
-Frosting will be very light and creamy.
+The frosting will be very light and creamy.
+Add brown food coloring if you desire.
 Cover.
-DO NOT REFRIGERATE.
+DO NOT REFRIGERATE.1-2 teaspoon Brown gel colouring

 - The frosting may be kept at room temperature for 1 month.
 Whip with a spoon each time you use it to restore fluffiness. * Makes enough to ice this 3 layer 8 inch cake